-“Safety Town” is more than just a community of scaled-down buildings and roadways.
+“Safety Town” is more than just a community of scaled-down building and roadways.
 It’s an outdoor classroom for teaching children lessons about strangers, poison and drugs, as well as pedestrian, bicycle, traffic, bus, fire, water, and gun safety.

 Two hours per day for two weeks, GPD School Resource Officers involve the children in learning valuable safety skills.
 Five sessions are held each summer.
 Each session can accommodate 115 children.